Buy Air France-KLM Flying Blue Miles With 80% Bonus (1.69 Cents Per Point)

 Up to 35% bonus on purchased miles April 4, 2024 April 25, 2024

-It can be a great deal to strategically buy miles & points for luxury travel.
+Strategically buying miles & points for luxury travel can be a great deal.
 We’ve just seen the Air France-KLM Flying Blue program launch a new promotion on purchased miles.
 While this offer isn’t quite as good as some of the past deals we’ve seen from the program, it still has the potential to represent a good value.

 Promotion on purchased Flying Blue miles

-Through 11:59PM CET on Sunday, October 27, 2024, the Air France-KLM Flying Blue program is offering a promotion on purchased miles.
-The accounts I manage all show a discount of up to 45%, which you can unlock as long as you buy at least 24,000 miles in one transaction.
-It’s possible that different accounts may be targeted for different bonuses, as you do have to log into your Flying Blue account to see what your offer is.
+Through 11:59PM CET on Wednesday, June 25, 2025, the Air France-KLM Flying Blue program is offering a promotion on purchased miles.
+The accounts I manage all show a bonus of up to 80%, which you can unlock as long as you buy at least 24,000 miles in one transaction.
+It’s possible that different accounts may be targeted for different promotions, as you do have to log into your Flying Blue account to see what your offer is.

-Buy Flying Blue miles with a 45% discount
+Buy Flying Blue miles with an 80% bonus

 How much does it cost to buy Flying Blue miles?

 Historically Flying Blue has typically offered a 100% bonus on purchased points during a promotion, which is an opportunity to buy points for 1.53 cents each.
-However, it has been some time since we’ve seen such an offer, and the last two promotions have been for a 70% bonus and a 40% discount.
+However, it has been some time since we’ve seen such an offer, and the last six promotions have been for a 70% bonus, a 40% discount, a 45% discount (twice), an 80% bonus, and a 45% discount.
+So it seems like a 100% bonus is no longer the norm.

 How many Flying Blue miles can you purchase?